-1. An introduction must state your side and summarise reasons
+Myth 1.
+An introduction must state your side and summarise reasons.

-Trust me on this, NAPLAN markers turn up to our seminars regularly (they want to know what we are doing right) and they all say the same thing.
-The introduction should immediately ‘engage’ the reader.
+Trust us on this, NAPLAN markers turn up to Seven Steps workshops regularly (because they want to know what we are doing right!) and they all say the same thing: the introduction should immediately engage the reader.

 Here is the comment from the marker: ‘Opens strongly by using narrative to engage reader, illustrate point and set up context’.

 We dive deeper into how to use narrative in persuasive (and informative) writing at Workshop Two: Putting It All Together.

 Myth 3.
 There is no place for dialogue in persuasive writing.

 Dialogue is an extremely powerful persuasive tool and it also adds vibrancy to writing.
 Here’s a simple example.

 ‘It’s not fair, why should I have to unpack the dishwasher!’
 In every household with children, these words are wailed often.
 Should children do household chores?
 Yes, definitely yes.
 Any child over six years of age can carry a plate to the table.
 So why can’t they carry a few plates to the cupboard as well?